 • questions about confidentiality and how sessions work

-You do not need to tell your whole life story in one sitting.
+Some people talk freely straight away.
+Others need more time.
+There is no requirement to tell your whole life story in one sitting.

 Practical questions you can ask